Opponents suspect environmental racism in pipeline project | Times Leader

 Byhalia Connection spokeswoman Katie Martin said the comment doesn’t reflect the company’s views.

-“What should have been said is that we really, truly look for the least collective impact to the community,” Smith said.
+“What should have been said is that we really, truly look for the least collective impact to the community,” Martin said.

 Project officials have reached deals with some landowners on the planned pipeline’s route.
 A few holdouts, like Robinson, have been taken to court.
 The pipeline’s lawyers are seeking eminent domain, long invoked by governments to claim private property for public-use projects.